ID: 613

 Conference Topic: G15.
 Strategic environmental assessment

 This session will address how to enhance the scientific rigor and fairness of SEA for industrial zones.
-It will explore the latest technologies and methods for cumulative and adaptive assessments and share the latest industrial zone planning EIA practices.
+It will explore the latest technologies and methods for adaptive assessments and share the latest industrial zone planning EIA practices.

 Status: approve